Constitution of the Society for the History of Technology

 §2.
 Nominations for Vice President, the Executive Council, the Editorial Committee, and the Nominating Committee may also be made by petition of fifteen members of the Society.
 The consent of the nominee is required, and the petition must be received by the Secretary and the Chair of the Nominating Committee within 21 days of the earliest publication of the proposed slate, so that the names of petition nominees can be added to the ballot.

 §3.
 The Secretary shall prepare and mail ballots to the membership no later than July 30 of each year.
 Alternatively, ballots may be published in the SHOT newsletter.
 Additionally or alternatively, ballots may be available for online voting through the SHOT website, starting no later than July 30.
+After publication of the ballot members will be able to vote for six weeks.

 §4.
 Voting for the graduate student representative on the Executive Council will be limited to Student Members (see Article III).